Shahul3D/IndiaSatelliteWeather/README.md

 ## Concept:

+###NOTE: App rewrite is currently in progress.
+This outdated code will be replaced once the new version is ready

 `A picture is worth a thousand words`.
 A complex weather data can be conveyed with a single image map.
 By observing the Cloud formations around your City, you can easy predict whether the day is going to be Hot or Rainy/Cloudy.

 This application fetches the weather data directly from the Official Indian Government webpage for "satellite Images & Products".
 URL: http://www.imd.gov.in/